 Twice a day, you should clean your face with a facial scrub, and then after you dry your face, you should apply the Witch Hazel with a clean cotton ball or cotton round (also sold in the Dollar store).
 I would avoid putting lotions or moisturizing creams on you face as these can sometimes contain products that can clog your pores and make your acne problem worse.

 The one cleanser I recommend is baby shampoo to wash your face & neck.
 It is specially made to remove oil from hair & will cleanse any oil/grease from your skin.
 It has no harsh chemicals.
 If you have long hair which swirls around your face it will leave oil on your skin which contributes to the problem.
-It will take some time but you should see some relief with the problem.
-Also per the previous hint I do recommend the witch hazel highly.

 If you have bad acne, there is NO homemade remedy that is going to work very well.
 Go to a doctor and get proper medication.
 There are wonderful prescriptions that will cure the acne.
 There is no need to suffer with it.
 Bad acne can permanently scar your skin.
 Don't fool around with it.
 If you have mild acne, go to your druggist and see what they have non-prescription that works.